-SUNY Plattsburgh assists students and employees in creating an environment that supports intellectual, social, personal growth, and promotes health and safety.
+SUNY Plattsburgh assists students and employees in creating an environment that supports intellectual, social, and personal growth, and promotes health and safety.
 The College offers many opportunities for campus-wide programming at various times throughout the year.
-These education programs include primary prevention and awareness programs for all incoming students and new employees to promote the awareness of rape, dating violence, domestic violence, sexual assault, and stalking.
+These education programs include primary prevention and awareness programs for all incoming students and new employees to promote awareness of criminal behavior, rape, dating violence, domestic violence, sexual assault, and stalking.

-These education programs include: a statement that these crimes are prohibited at the College; definitions of consent, domestic violence, dating violence, sexual assault, and stalking in the College's jurisdiction; safe and positive bystander intervention when there's a risk of one of those incidents; information on risk reduction to recognize warning signs of abusive behavior and avoiding potential attacks; and information about disciplinary procedures.
+These education programs include a statement that these crimes are prohibited at the College; definitions of consent, sex-based discrimination, sex-based harassment, domestic violence, dating violence, sexual assault, and stalking in the College's jurisdiction; safe and positive bystander intervention when there's a risk of one of those incidents; information on risk reduction to recognize warning signs of abusive behavior and avoiding potential attacks; and information about disciplinary procedures and reporting options for experiences of harm.
 Educational programs provide information on College policies and regulations, procedures and practices for when violence occurs, and how to prevent future violence.